 - Face coverings or masks must cover both the nose and mouth at all times.
-Watch on proper mask usage.

 - The school strongly encourages the use of medical grade surgical masks, KF94, KN95, or two-or-three-layer cotton masks.

 - Face masks with valves (exhalation valves or vents) are prohibited in the school since they do not prevent the transmission of COVID-19.
-Other face coverings prohibited include tea towel or dishcloth, cotton t-shirt, natural silk, scarf or bandana, and neck gaiters.
+Other face coverings prohibited include tea towel or dishcloth, cotton t-shirt, natural silk, scarf or bandana, and one-layer neck gaiters.

 - The school will keep a supply of face coverings for individuals who have forgotten to bring one.
 Anyone not exempt from wearing a mask will be excluded from campus if they refuse to wear one provided by the school.

 - Fully vaccinated adults do not need to wear a mask in a private workspace as long as no students are present.

 - Face masks are not required outdoors, but recommended and encouraged by the school.